chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 ```

 In this variantion, `assert.isBetween` function can handle the assertion of the score beign `undefined` or `null`, also ensuring the type beign a number and finally in the acceptable range.
+In this variation, `assert.isBetween` function can handle the assertion of the score being `undefined` or null.
+Also ensuring the type being a number and finally in the acceptable range.

 ```javascript
 function isBetween(lower, upper, name, value) {